 The cost of medical aid benefit options vary significantly.
 The costing model of benefit options is quite complex and may include a variety of risk cover scenarios.
 One of the biggest differentiating factors lies in the amount of out-of-hospital (day-to-day) benefits available.

-The table below illustrates the difference in cost between a comprehensive hospital plan and a plan that provides day-to-day cover by means of a medical savings account.
+The table below illustrates the difference in cost between Genesis’ PRIVATE hospital plan benefit option and the PRIVATE PLUS benefit option which provides day-to-day cover by means of a medical savings account.
 The example refers to the monthly contribution for one adult member.

-A medical savings account can be used to pay for out-of-hospital medical expenses.
-This may include doctors’ visits, medication, prescription glasses, visits to the physio, etc. But to enjoy this savings account benefit of R5,820 per annum, it will cost you R6,720 more!
+The medical savings account benefit of R4,760 per adult per annum for members on the Private Plus option can be used to pay for out-of-hospital medical expenses.
+This may include doctors’ visits, medication, prescription glasses, visits to the physio, etc. But to enjoy this savings account benefit of R4,760 per annum, will effectively cost a member R5,520 per annum!

 Having a medical scheme managing your savings account (your own money) is probably one of the most expensive forms of saving.
 It is your own money, but your medical scheme manages it on your behalf.
 The scheme will charge you an administration fee, as it will use your savings fund to reimburse your out-of-hospital claims.
 You therefore “pay more” than what you “get out”.
 This is because your monthly contribution includes admin charges and brokerages fees based on your total (risk + savings) contribution.